la3lma/journal-of-bjorn/README.md

     and that whatever they are claimed to support/ground in the note is actually something the article says something about.

-... so then i get a note, a few pages long, in a style that is fit for me to remember why I found this thing intriguing.
+... so then i get a note, a few to a few tens of pages long, in a style that is fit for me to remember why I found this thing intriguing.
 If this helps others to do the same then I am happy.
 If not, then I would of course like to hear about possible improvements.
 I will take every suggestion very seriously and try to implement every reasonable suggestion.
-But
-also: This may not be for everyone, and I am fine with that too.
+But also: This may not be for everyone, and I am fine with that too.